Hugh Nelson (bishop)

 Hugh Edmund Nelson (born 1972) is a British Anglican bishop and former charity worker.
-Since July 2020 he has been Bishop of St Germans, the suffragan bishop of the Diocese of Truro.
-In July 2025, it was announced that Nelson would be the next Bishop of Worcester.
+Since 2026 he has been Bishop of Worcester, the head of the Diocese of Worcester.
+He is also Bishop to the Forces.

 Early life and education

 Nelson was born in 1972.
 He studied theology at Worcester College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1994.
 Before starting ministry in the Church of England, he spent 13 years working at L'Arche London, a charity supporting adults with learning disabilities.
 He trained for ordination at Ripon College Cuddesdon from 2007 to 2009.